11 video game marketing campaigns we love (2025 update)

 But with literally hundreds of games being released every week, finding an imaginative way to get people excited for your new title is far from easy – even for studios with massive marketing budgets to play with.

 Thankfully, there are plenty of outstanding examples from video game marketers with more brains than Professor Layton to take inspiration from.
 So, without further ado, let’s dive in.
+Or, if you’re short on time, use these handy links below to skip ahead to the video game marketing campaigns that interest you the most.

 When Halo 3 was about to launch in 2007, it had been several years since the release of Halo 2.
 Hype was already high for the sequel, meaning Microsoft and Bungie could have played it relatively safe by simply showing off fancy gameplay and still achieved decent results – but they didn’t.

 Microsoft and Bungie commissioned an enormous 1200 sq ft diorama featuring dozens of handcrafted UNSC and Covenant figures.
-To put that scale into perspective, the pair actually rented out an entire warehouse to put it all together.
+To put that scale into perspective, the pair rented out an entire warehouse to put it all together.

 The trailer was complemented by an online interactive fly-through of the diorama, featuring voice-acted soundbites from ‘UNSC veterans’ who shared emotional stories of serving alongside the Master Chief – almost as if it all really happened.